Majors, Minors, Concentrations, Certificates & Other Programs

 - Minors: English, Writing

-- Certification: NJ Teaching Credentials with B.A. in English: Early Childhood Education (P–3), Elementary Education (K–6), English as a Second Language (ESL), and Teacher of English (K–12), each with Teacher of Students with Disabilities Endorsement
+- Certification: NJ Teaching Credentials with B.A. in English: Early Childhood Education (P–3), Elementary Education (K–6) with option for Language Arts/Literacy Middle School Endorsement, and Teacher of English (K–12), each with Teacher of Students with Disabilities Endorsement.

 - Major: English